belemaire/react-native-linear-gradient-demo/README.md

 # react-native-linerar-gradient-demo

-Usage demo of react-native-linerar-gradient with ERN platform
+Usage demo of react-native-linerar-gradient-demo with Electrode Native platform

-Given you have ERN platform installed, just run `ern miniapp run android` to launch this demo MiniApp on Android.

-iOS is not supported in this demo yet.
+1) Clone this repo
+2) Run `yarn install`
+3) `ern run-android` or `ern ru-ios`

+This current demo version is using Electrode Native 0.7 version.